kevinburke/gerrit-heroku/README.md

     ssh-keygen -t rsa -b 4096
     ```

-    you may need to move these to ssh_host_key
+    you may need to move these to the ssh_host_key.